GravityPDF/gravity-pdf-documentation/docs/v5/developer-backgrounds.md

 Background colours, gradients and images can be applied to all block HTML elements in the PDF, including the whole page, while inline HTML elements only support the background colour property.

-On block-level elements there's good support for most image CSS properties which give you precise control over background images, image resolution, opacity and transparency.
+On block-level elements, there's good support for most image CSS properties which give you precise control over background images, image resolution, opacity and transparency.

 ![Showing off the different background types supported](https://resources.gravitypdf.com/uploads/2015/11/backgrounds.png)